Amplifon/Sounds-of-Street-View-Framework/README.md

 The following explanations are specifically written for those with only a rudimentary understanding of HTML and JavaScript.
-If you are a developer, or are confident that you have a decent understanding of these technologies, then head straight over to the src folder, and look at the demo HTML file where everything should be fairly self explanatory.
+If you are a developer, or are confident that you have a decent understanding of these technologies, then head straight over to the [demo files in the src folder](https://github.com/Amplifon/Sounds-of-Street-View-Framework/tree/master/src), where everything should be fairly self explanatory.

 ### Include the dependencies